bburns/PyVoyager/db/index/README.md

      NAME                       = SCAN_MODE
      COLUMN_NUMBER              = 13
      FORMAT                     = "A4"
-     DESCRIPTION                = "
-The scan rate of vidicon readout.
+     DESCRIPTION                = "The scan rate of vidicon readout.
 Values can be '1:1', '2:1', '3:1', '5:1', and '10:1'.
 The instrument scan rate affects the radiometric properties of the camera because of the dark current buildup on the vidicon."

      NAME                       = SHUTTER_MODE
      COLUMN_NUMBER              = 14
      FORMAT                     = "A6"
      DESCRIPTION                = "The instrument shutter mode, one of:
     NAONLY - narrow angle camera shuttered only;
     WAONLY - wide angle camera shuttered only;
     BOTSIM - both cameras shuttered simultaneously;
     BOTALT - both cameras shuttered alternately;
     BSIMAN - BOTSIM mode followed by NAONLY;
     BODARK - shutter remained closed for entire exposure time.
     "
     The instrument shutter mode: NAONLY - narrow angle camera only; WAONLY - wide angle camera only; BOTSIM - both cameras simultaneously; BOTALT - both cameras alternately; BSIMAN - BOTSIM mode followed by NAONLY; BODARK - shutter closed.

      NAME                       = GAIN_MODE